microsandbox/rxtui/README.md

 - **Source Code** - The source is well-commented and structured
 - **Issues** - Check GitHub issues for common problems and solutions

-Remember: TermTUI is about making terminal UI development enjoyable.
+Remember: RxTUI is about making terminal UI development enjoyable.
 If something feels hard, there's probably a better way.
 The framework handles the complexity so you can focus on your application logic.